 MAIN FEATURES OF TERRITORIAL ORGANISATION.
 According to the 1978 Constitution, Spain is a unitary state having a three-tier system of SNG whose autonomy is constitutionally recognised (article 137).
 In reality, Spain is a quasi-federation with autonomous communities (ACs) having a large autonomy, including the exclusive ability to decide on the organisation of municipalities and provinces within the regional territory.
 However, municipal and provincial functions and finances are decided in the framework of the national law and not by regional constitution or law, unlike federations.
 As a result, local governments are governed jointly by the central government and the regions.
 At regional level, decentralisation is asymmetric, with two distinct regimes: the common regime (15 ACs) and the "foral" regime (Basque Country and Navarra) which is characterised by an almost complete spending and revenue autonomy.
 In addition, ACs of the common regime each have their specific statute, allowing for some distinctive features, especially since the 2000s (several statutes have been reformed case by case).
 Municipal and provincial organisation differs from one region to another.
 Recently, the 27/2013 Law on the Rationalisation and Sustainability of Local Administration (LRSAL) introduced incentives to promote municipal mergers on a voluntary basis.
-Spain also has a structured level of 3 719 sub-municipal entities which are deconcentrated municipal organs of the municipalities without own legal personality.
-Spain also counts two autonomous cities in North Africa (Ceuta and Melilla), with less powers than ACs but with more than municipalities.
-Finally, there is a central government territorial administration including General Delegates at regional level and Subdelegates at provincial level.
+Spain also has a structured level of 3 719 sub-municipal entities which are deconcentrated municipal organs of the municipalities.
+Finally, there is a central government territorial administration including General Delegates at regional level and Sub-delegates at provincial level.

 MAIN SUBNATIONAL GOVERNMENTS RESPONSIBILITIES.
 ACs responsibilities are defined in their autonomous statute but, as a general rule, all responsibilities not expressly attributed to the central state by the Constitution are devolved to ACs, for which 23 areas of responsibilities are listed.
 In addition, there are also shared competencies between the centre and the regions (education, social services, universities, municipal and provincial supervision).
-ACs have large responsibilities which typically include education (since 2000), healthcare (since 2002), public order, planning, urbanism and housing, transport, environmental protection, agriculture, culture, social assistance, etc. Provinces are responsible for public services and investment projects of supra-municipal character as well as technical, legal, and economic assistance to small municipalities (less than 5 000 inhabitants).
+ACs have large responsibilities which typically include education (since 2000), healthcare (since 2002), public order, planning, urbanism and housing, transport, environmental protection, agriculture , culture, social assistance, etc. Provinces are responsible for public services and investment projects of supra-municipal character as well as technical, legal, and economic assistance to small municipalities (less than 5 000 inhabitants).
 The LRSAL strengthened their role by recentralising some tasks of municipalities under 20 000 inhabitants at the provincial level.
 Municipal responsibilities vary according to their demographic size and they have mandatory "core competencies" and optional tasks (clarified by the LRSAL).
-They are all responsibilities (waste and water supply), public lighting, road maintenance and municipal police.
-Larger municipalities have additional responsibilities, including markets, public parks, social services, environmental protection, public transport, culture, sport facilities, emergency and fire-fighting services, etc.
+They are all responsibilities, including markets, public parks, social services, environmental protection, public transport, culture, sport facilities, emergency and fire-fighting services, etc.

-EXPENDITURE % (% GDP % GENERAL GOVERNMENT (same expenditure category) % SUBNATIONAL GOVERNMENT SUBNATIONAL DATA LOCAL DATA ONLY TOTAL EXPENDITURE (2013) 21.2% 5.8% 48.0% 13.1% 100% 100% CURRENT EXPENDITURE 19.4% 5.2% - - 91.2% 90.5% STAFF EXPENDITURE 8.4% 1.9% 77.2% 17.8% 39.7% 33.5% INVESTMENT 1.4% 0.5% 64.5% 23.0% 6.5% 8.5%
+EXPENDITURE % GDP % GENERAL GOVERNMENT (same expenditure category) % SUBNATIONAL GOVERNMENT SUBNATIONAL DATA TOTAL EXPENDITURE (2013) 21.2% 5.8% 48.0% 13.1% 100% 100% CURRENT EXPENDITURE 19.4% 5.2% - - 91.2% 90.5% STAFF EXPENDITURE 8.4% 1.9% 77.2% 17.8% 39.7% 33.5% INVESTMENT 1.4% 0.5% 64.5% 23.0% 6.5% 8.5%

-Spain has undergone a deep process of decentralisation, shifting from a highly centralised system before 1978 to a highly decentralised one, which is reflected in the change in the share of SNG expenditure in GDP and public expenditure, which increased by respectiveley 5.4 and 13 percentage points between 1995 and 2013.
+Spain has undergone a deep process of decentralisation, shifting from a highly centralised system before 1978 to a highly decentralised one, which is reflected in the change in the share of SNG expenditure in GDP and public expenditure, which increased by respectively 5.4 and 13 percentage points between 1995 and 2013.
 Spain is now one of the most decentralised countries of the OECD.
 SNGs, in particular ACs, are key public employers in key sectors (education, healthcare).
 They are also key public investors, although the SNG investment as a percentage of GDP is lower than in the OECD on average (1.4% vs 1.9% in the OECD).
 ACs represented almost three-quarters of SNG expenditure in 2013.